sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     * **NT Service**: Use an NT account to connect to a Data Archive.
     * **This account**: Specify a user name and password (domain\account) to connect to a Data Archive.

-    **IMPORTANT:** The account used to run the PI to OCS Service requires Administrator privileges.
-Read permission to the PIARCDATA Security and PIPOINT Security tables, and the PI points and data to be transferred is also required.
+    **Important:** The account used to run the PI to OCS Service requires Administrator privileges.
+Read permission to the PIARCDATA Security and PIPOINT Security tables, and the PI points and data to be transferred are also required.

     **Result:** The PI to OCS Agent is installed.
     **Note:** Installation can take a few moments.